wp-plugins/wordpress-simple-survey/readme.txt

 == Changelog ==

+= 2.2.7 =
+* Buffered variables to remove remaining WP_DEBUG warnings on some setups.

 = 2.2.6 =
 * Added full paths to include statements to avoid issues with PHP path issues on specific hosts.